hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 ### 3. Deployments

-I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to Github (it also supports rsync, ftp).
-If you use this, or want to add it, add the gem to your Gemfile and configure it in `config.rb` with your own staging and production locations.
+I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to Github (it also supports rsync, ftp, and sftp).
+Add this gem to your Gemfile and/or configure it in `config.rb` with your own staging and production locations.
 If you don't use this, skip this step.

-**Note**, keep the setting `deploy.build_before = false`.
-Will build the project in a rake task, run uncss on that, then let middleman-deploy push the site out; letting middleman-deploy build the site again will overwrite our optimized stylesheet.
+**Note**, keep the setting `deploy.build_before = false`, which tells middleman-deploy to not build the site before running its deploy sequence.
+Instead, we will let Middleman itself build the project, then run uncss on that, then use middleman-deploy just to push the site out; letting middleman-deploy build the site again will overwrite our optimized stylesheet.

 ```ruby
 # config.rb